Last modified: April 1, 2020

 |Zendesk||Customer Support||We use Zendesk to publish product updates and user guides, and track customer support activities|

-If you have subscribed to one of our services or registered for any information from the website, you may unsubscribe from future communications by following the instructions which are included in e-mail that you receive.
+If you have subscribed to one of our services or registered for any information from the website, you may unsubscribe from future communications by following the instructions which are included in the e-mail that you receive.
 Additionally, you may request that no more communications be sent by sending an email request to firstname.lastname@example.org.

 You may be able to block cookies via your browser settings but this may prevent you from access to certain features of the website.